rsp/tmw/PITCHME.md

 - no `let x = {}`
 - use `x = new Map<string, string>()`
 - `===` is for identity comparisons (same object)
-- imported/exported functions cannot use all types yet
+- exported functions cannot use all types yet

 ---